slime306-sky/sld-c/README.md

-This is my journey learning c with sdl
+This is my journey learning c/cpp with sdl

 day 1 : 9-2-2025 :-